Yash-0223/Yash-0223/README.md

  - :thinking: Passionate to draw meaningful insights from the data.

- - ✨ Worked as Operation Analyst at Startek - Aegis Pvt.
-Ltd.

  - :mailbox: Contact me through <strong> <a href="https://www.linkedin.com/in/yash-upadhyay-9b642a254/" rel="nofollow" >LinkedIn</a></strong>.